MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-hw.md

 ## Supported radios ##

 Currently, only the RN42 (BR) and Bluefruit (LE) radios are officially supported.
 They are both capable of running the pairing and HID tests.
-More info about them can be found here: [HID Capable Peripheral Radios](testing-BTP-hw-hid.md).
+More information about these radios can be reviwed at [HID Capable Peripheral Radios](testing-BTP-hw-hid.md).

-Audio tests are forthcoming.
-You can find more info on the audio radio that will be used with those here: [Audio Capable Peripheral Radios](testing-BTP-hw-audio.md).
+Audio tests are under development.
+More information on the audio radio that will be used can be reviewed at [Audio Capable Peripheral Radios](testing-BTP-hw-audio.md).